stgl/pymccrgb/docs/source/installation.rst

 * Cmake
 * LibLAS

-The virtual environment will include all of these except the LibLAS bindings.
+The virtual environment will include all of these whe nthe conda-forge package is installed.

-``pymccrgb`` is developed for Linux and OS X. Windows is not currently supported.
+``pymccrgb`` is developed for Linux.
+OS X and Windows are not currently supported.

 Installing LibLAS
 -----------------

+LibLAS will be installed from conda-forge.
+If you need to install it manually, there are a couple of options.

-If you are on a Debian-like Linux system, the LibLAS C API is availablein the ``liblas-c-dev`` package.
+If you are on a Debian-like Linux system, the LibLAS C API is available in the ``liblas-c-dev`` package.
 It can be installed with ``apt-get``:

 .. code-block:: bash